the History of Jews in Sicily: from the fall of jerusalem to THE present

 Later, Jews were also banned from practicing their religion.
 In Marsala, people forced them to attend Christian festivals - and stoned them on their way home.

 The situation was grim.
-Still, it was better for Jews in Sicily than in many other European countries at that time.
+Still, it was better for Jews in Sicily than many other European countries.

-There were around 30,000 Jews on the island at this point.
-This means that they accounted for 10% of the total population.
+At this point, around 30,000 Jews lived on the island, which accounted for 10% of the total population.

 Before the expulsion, the crown confiscated their property.
-Some managed to escape before the confiscation order.
-Others remained on the island and converted to Christianity.
+Some escaped before the confiscation order, while others remained on the island and converted to Christianity.

 Around 8,000 Jews remained in Sicily and converted to Christianity.
 This did not mean that they became equal to other Christians.